Prostitution in Australia: Queensland

+Since full implementation on 2 August 2024 under proclamation sex work within Queensland has been formally decriminalised and brothels are allowed and permitted.
+There is still official restrictions on sex work that are “near or close proximity to schools, hospitals and churches” within legislation.

 History

 Much emphasis was placed in colonial Queensland on the role of immigration and the indigenous population in introducing and sustaining prostitution, while organisations such as the Social Purity Society described what they interpreted as widespread female depravity.
 Concerns led to the Act for the Suppression of Contagious Diseases 1868 (31 Vict.
 No. 40), part of a widespread legislative attempt to control prostitution throughout the British Empire through incarceration in lock hospitals.
 Brothels were defined in section 231 of the Queensland Criminal Code in 1897, which explicitly defined 'bawdy houses' in 1901.
 A further act relating to venereal disease control was the Health Act Amendment Act 1911 (2 Geo.
 V. No. 26).
 Solicitation was an offence under Clause 132E, and could lead to a fine or imprisonment.
 Other measures included the long-standing vagrancy laws and local by-laws.

 The Fitzgerald Report (Commission of Inquiry into "Possible Illegal Activities and Associated Police Misconduct") of 1989 led to widespread concern regarding the operation of the laws, and consequently a more specific inquiry (Criminal Justice Commission.
 Regulating morality?
 An inquiry into prostitution in Queensland) in 1991.
 This in turn resulted in two pieces of legislation, the Prostitution Laws Amendment Act 1992 and the Prostitution Act 1999.

 The Crime and Misconduct Commission reported on the regulation of prostitution in 2004, and on outcall work in 2006.
 Five amendments were introduced between 1999 and 2010.
 In August 2009 the Prostitution and Other Acts Amendment Bill 2009 was introduced and assented to in September, becoming the Prostitution and Other Acts Amendment Act 2010 proclaimed in March 2011.